Lautsänger Journey — wired headphones, fitted with Lautsänger Components

 Every Lautsänger ships with a 30-day listening trial.
 You are either hearing something you have never heard before — or you send it back.
 Full refund.
 One email.

-Lifetime trade-up: 100% credit toward any higher Lautsänger tier within 24 months.
+Trade-up: 100% credit toward any higher Lautsänger model within 12 months.

 Questions